NCAR/DART/guide/dart-quality-control.rst

 DART quality control field
 ==========================

-For failing observations, the DART quality control (QC) field may indicate the reason.
-To learn more about how to intepret the QC field, see :doc:`detailed-structure-obs-seq`.
+DART has a quality control (QC) field in the *obs_seq.final* file to report on the status of the assimilation of the variable.
+The most common reason for exploring the DART QC value is to help determine if the observation was assimilated (or evaluated) - or if the observation was rejected or ...

-`How to locate the different values in an obs_seq.final file. <Observations.md#obs_seq_overview>`__
+To learn more about how to intepret the QC field as well as other values in an observation sequence file, see :doc:`detailed-structure-obs-seq`.

-The ‘DART QC’ field is usually the second of the 2 “quality control” copies.)
+The ‘DART QC’ field is usually the second of the 2 “quality control” copies.

-A list of all the DART QC values can be found in the QC table.
+A list of all the DART QC values can be found in the QC table in :doc:`../assimilation_code/modules/assimilation/quality_control_mod`.

 -  If the DART QC values are 4, the forward operators have failed.
 Look at the *model_interpolate()* routine in your model_mod.f90 file, or the forward